SymfonyCasts/vue/sfcasts/ep1/await.md

 The key thing to know about `async` and `await` is that even though our code will wait on this line, *really* the `mounted()` function will finish nearly instantly.
 Vue isn't going to call `mounted()` then freeze our *entire* Vue app waiting for it to finish.
-It starts our AJAX call then keeps going.
+It starts our Ajax call then keeps going.
 That's *perfect*.

 Anyways, now when we refresh... yes!
-The AJAX call finishes and logs the response.
+The Ajax call finishes and logs the response.
 Feel free to use Promises directly or with `await`: we'll use `await` in this tutorial.

 ## Adding the products Data & hydra:member